 There are several different types of drop safes:Small Drop boxes

 .
 Small Drop boxes are very small safes that feature a small drop slot used for making deposits into the safe.
 The drop slot is located either in the front or the top of the safe.
 Because of their small size and weight, drop boxes usually provide only a minimal degree of security.
 For this reason, these types of safes should only be used for handling a small amount of cash.
 Moreover, and for the reasons already mentioned, it is critically important that small drop boxes be bolted down to a structurally sound surface prior to putting them into operation.
 All safes of this type come with pre-drilled anchor holes for mounting.
 The vast majority of these safes have 4 anchor holes in the bottom of the safe.

-Top-Loading Drop Safes
+Front-Loading Drop Safes

 .
 Top-loading drop safes come is a wide variety of sizes and feature either a drop slot located at the top of the safe or a rotary hopper with a rotary drum and crank handle.
 If the safe has a rotary hopper, deposits are made by placing the deposit into the rotary drum at the top of the safe and then rotating the drum by turning the crank handle a full 360 degrees.
 Like front-loading drop safes

-Drop Safes with an Interior Locker.
-Some front-loading drop safes come with an interior locker located inside the safe.
+come with an interior locker located inside the safe.
 The interior locker is where deposits made through the drop door are collected.
-The purpose of the interior locker to provide a means of separating employee access into two separate areas of the safe: (1) the interior locker, which is where deposits made into the safe are collected, and the space below it; and (2) the space beneath the interior locker only, which is protected by the external locking mechanism alone.
-In other words, to access deposits made into a safe fitted with an interior locker, you need to first open the door to the safe and then open the interior locker.
+The interior locker provide a means of limiting employee access to the safe.
+Employees who can open the door to the safe, but do not have a key to open the interior locker, can only access the space below the interior locker.
+However, employees or managers who can open the door to the safe and have a key to the interior locker can access both deposits made into a safe as well as the space below the interior locker.
 The interior locker is almost always secured by a single key lock or dual key locks.
-Because drop safes with an interior locker provide a means of controlling who has access to deposits and who has access to other storage inside the safe only, these types of safes provide an alternative to more costly alternatives, such as double-door/2-door depositories
+Because drop safes with an interior locker provide a means of controlling who has access to deposits and who has access to other storage inside the safe only, these types of safes provide an alternative to more expensive alternatives, such as double-door/2-door depositories

 .
 These safes feature two safe doors: (a) a door on the top protecting the drop area; and (2) a separate door located beneath the drop area.
 The two-door configuration is used for separating employee access into two separate areas of the safe: (1) the drop area, which is protected by the top safe door; and (2) the space beneath the drop area, which is protected by the bottom safe door.
 On wide body drop safes

-Rear-Loading Drop Safes.
 Rear-loading drop safes are designed with the drop door facing the rear of the safe.
 This design allows deposits to be made from the rear of the safe and retrieved from the front of the safe.
 Rear-loading drop safes are typically used in applications where deposits need to be made from one room and then accessed in another.
 In these cases, the safe can be installed in the wall separating the two rooms.